 Stay away from foods that are sticky and/or hard to chew in the meantime.
-Once you fully recover from the dental implant procedure, you’ll be able to eat whatever you want.
+Once you recover from the dental implant procedure, you’ll be able to eat whatever you want.

 What’s it Like to Eat with Dentures vs. Implants?

 Most of the taste buds in your mouth are on your tongue.
 Yet, did you know that some taste buds are on the roof of your mouth?
-People who wear upper dentures have a plate that covers the roof of their mouth, which affects their sense of taste.
+People who wear upper dentures have a plate that covers the roof of their mouth.
+Unfortunately, this reduces their sense of taste.

 One of the benefits of dental implants is that you’re able to use all your taste buds.
 You also won't have to worry about your dental implants moving while you eat.

 Request an Appointment With Us

 Dr. Yun is a dental implant dentist in Grand Rapids, MI.
 As such, he'd be more than happy to help you explore your .
 We offer dental implants, bridges, and dentures.